lespicker/tachyons-one-page-scroll/content/news/2019-12-02-fuji-gfx-journey/index.md

 For nearly fifty years I was a dedicated 35mm shooter, in my case Nikon.
 Through model after model, film to digital, Nikon served me well, whether photographing for National Geographic publications, capturing wildlife, or recording landscapes that I loved.
 But, like most professionals, I wanted more, always more.
 More dynamic range, more detail, more features, better lenses.

 As I evolved from photojournalism to more artful forms of expression, I came to understand that 35mm would never fully meet my needs.
-I shot film on a 4x5 view camera that I enjoyed, but that rigid system lacked the flexibility portability that I needed.
+I shot film on a 4x5 view camera that I enjoyed, but that rigid system lacked the flexibility and portability that I needed.

 {{< figure src="images/_LAP2920.jpg" >}}